chandanhpcic/docs/source/troubleshooting/password_reset.rst

 ..
 Tip::

-    When using devices from the OPNsense shop (https://shop.reticen8.com), usually there's a mini-usb to serial cable included in the box, the :doc:`Serial Console connectivity </hardware/serial_connectivity>` guide will help you with the setup.
+    When using devices from the Reticen8 shop (https://shop.reticen8.com), usually there's a mini-usb to serial cable included in the box, the :doc:`Serial Console connectivity </hardware/serial_connectivity>` guide will help you with the setup.

 -----------------------------
 Step 3 : boot single
 -----------------------------

-Swith the power and wait for the OPNsense splash screen to appear, the choose "Boot [S]single User" which should be option 2 in the list.
+Swith the power and wait for the Reticen8 splash screen to appear, the choose "Boot [S]single User" which should be option 2 in the list.
 (press 2)

 -----------------------------